The #1 Mistake People Make When Grilling

 Getting ready to cook up a few juicy steaks on that new gas grill in your backyard?
 Before you spark it up, know this: One of the biggest mistakes novice backyard cooks make is not knowing where the hot and cool spots are on the grill grates.
 That can lead to undercooked or burnt meat.
 However, once you learn this secret tip, you'll be grilling any type of food perfectly… every single time.
+Read on for two easy tests you can do to understand your grill better.

 Like an oven, gas grills don't often deliver uniform temperature; they typically have hot spots where the heat is more intense.
 An easy and inexpensive way to locate the hot spots on your grill is "the toast test," says James Beard Award-winner Dave Joachim, who has written or co-written 25 cookbooks, including Mastering the Grill with Andrew Schloss.